Find out what you need to know about accessing your pension savings and the tax tips that can help you make the most of them.

-But when you’ve spent a long time striving to build up your pension pot, it’s important to feel confident you’re making the right choices and getting the most out of your money.
+But when you’ve spent a long time striving to build up your pension pot, it’s important to feel confident you’re making the right choices and getting the most out of your pension savings.

-Everyone’s needs and circumstances are different, and the rules around tax and taking money from your pension savings can change over time.
+Everyone’s needs and circumstances are different, and the rules around tax and taking money from your pension savings can change over time and will also depend on where you live in the UK.
 So, we want to outline your options, give you some tips on being tax savvy and bring you up to speed with rules and changes you might not be aware of.

 You’ll have a number of options available including taking a flexible income, buying an annuity, taking cash lump sums or leaving your pension plan invested, and you should carefully consider things before making any decisions.
 You can read more on our retirement page.

 If you’re considering taking money from your pension savings as a flexible income, also known as drawdown, it’s important to know how that will be taxed.
 More on this later.